I lived in Catalonia’s capital for four months, and every time I return I discover something new and exciting about this city.

 – Drink Absinthe at the oldest bar in Barcelona, Bar Marsella.

-Barceloneta is another of the best neighborhoods to stay in Barcelona; it feels like a small village within a bustling city.
+Barceloneta is another of the best neighborhoods to stay in Barcelona; it feels like a small village within a bustling city!
 Originally a fisherman’s quarter, it is where you’ll find narrow winding streets, charming balconies, and cosy taverns packed with locals.

 Stretching along the seashore, this neighborhood is also one of the best areas to stay in Barcelona for families.
 Home to the city’s most popular beach, this area is packed with family-friendly activities and attractions.

 From outdoor adventures and museums to authentic restaurants and independent shops, there’s much to see and do in this lively neighborhood, which is why we believe it’s the best area to stay in Barcelona for families.

 Top Things to See and Do in Barceloneta